expfactory-experiments/nback-10min-animals/README.md

 This experiment has 8 blocks.
 The first two blocks are 1-back, and exist to familiarize the participant with the task.
 The remaining blocks are "test" blocks, with 3 blocks of 2-back and 3 blocks of 3-back difficulty.

-  - 1-back with response feedback (correct/incorrect)
+  - 1-back with response feedback (correct/incorrect/too slow)
   - 1-back (no feedback)
   - 2-back (no feedback)
   - 2-back (no feedback)